Coder4Life943/Data-Science---Portfolio/covid-retail-analysis/README.md

 # COVID-19 Retail Analysis (2024)

 ## Module
-First year Data Science module (2024)
+Data Science module – Year 1

-## Project topic
+## Project Topic
-Analysing the impact of COVID-19 on retail businesses in the UK using data science techniques.
+Analysed the impact of COVID-19 on UK retail businesses using data science techniques.

-## Tools used
+## Tools Used
 Python
 Jupyter Notebook
 Pandas
-Machine Learning
+Random Forest Machine Learning
 Data visualisation

 ## What I did
-- Collected data from the Office for National Statistics (ONS)
+- Collected UK retail data from the Office for National Statistics (ONS)
-- Cleaned the dataset
+- Cleaned and prepared the dataset
-- Analysed online vs in-store shopping trends
+- Analysed trends in online vs in-store shopping
-- Used machine learning (Random Forest)
+- Built a Random Forest machine learning model
-- Compared predicted vs actual values
+- Compared predicted vs actual values using graphs

-## Result
+## Results
-Found a clear increase in online shopping during COVID-19 lockdown periods.
+The analysis showed a strong increase in online shopping during COVID lockdown periods.

-Machine learning model showed strong predictive performance.
+## Note about code
+The university submission required screenshots of the code rather than the full notebook file.
+Screenshots of the analysis and model results are included in the report.

 ## Grade
 63%